 Regarding structural long-term liquidity ratios or stable funding, Andorran provisions require banking entities to cover their long-term liabilities (ie, longer than 12 months) through a variety of stable funding instruments, under both normal and stress conditions.
-On a quarterly basis and in a single currency, they must also report the elements that require stable financing to the AFA.
+On a quarterly basis and in a single currency, they must also report to the AFA on the elements that require stable financing.